Screenshot 2025-07-09 215521

 Drones & Pix4D protect vital water resources in Costa Rica

-The micro-catchment of the Ernesto River forms a water network essential for the region's ecosystems and local communities.
-These water networks are crucial not only for the surrounding wildlife and vegetation but also for human consumption and agriculture.
-The quality and availability are fundamental to sustaining livelihoods and preserving the ecosystem.
+The micro-catchment of the Ernesto River forms a water network essential for the region of Puerto Viejo in Costa Rica.
+These water networks are crucial for ecosystems and local communities, providing water for wildlife, vegetation, drinking, and agriculture.

-The rivers in the area are very small and carry limited amounts of water, which requires them to capture high-resolution images with a small Ground Sampling Distance (GSD).
-And, since most of the region is covered by dense forest, they had to carefully plan the image overlap and GSD to ensure accurate and high-quality results.
+To address the challenges of the terrain, the team carefully planned their drone missions.
+The rivers in the area are very small and carry limited amounts of water, requiring them to fly at a low altitude to capture high-resolution images with a small ground sampling distance (GSD).
+Since most of the region is covered by dense forest, they also had to meticulously plan the drone's flight path and image overlap to ensure accurate and high-quality results.

 Project details